ReproducibilityInPublishing/j.jcp.2016.07.031/README.md

 # A fast accurate approximation method with multigrid solver for two-dimensional fractional sub-diffusion equation

+This is a Reproduction Package as described in the manuscript "Three Empirical Principles for Computational Reproducibility and their Implementation:
+*The Reproduction Package*” by M. S. Krafczyk, A. Shi, A. Bhaskar,
+D. Marinov, & V. Stodden

 "A fast accurate approximation method with multigrid solver for two-dimensional fractional sub-diffusion equation" implements an approximate solution method for the fractional sub-diffusion equation, as described in their